stevenvelozo/indoctrinate/docs/vocabulary.md

 * index
 * glossary

 ### Example: The structure of interactive documentation for a software code repository

 * navigation (table of contents)
 * quick start
 * tutorials
+* data model design documentation
-* architectural design documentation
+* software architectural design documentation
 * api reference
 * examples
 * a searchable index

+### Example: The structure of a typical solution plan

+* navigation (table of contents)
+* executive summary
+* solution contacts
+* project work summary
+* business problem description
+* technical architecture
+* technical glossary
+* change log

 ## Format

 There may be multiple Formats we want for an Output.
+And there are many formats we can input.

-We may want a HTML, LaTeX and raw text output of the same Structure for our book.
+For writing out, we may want all three of HTML, LaTeX and raw text output for the same structure of our book.
 Or maybe we have an open source C++ library that needs interactive documentation as well as a PDF output.
 Formats are these different target types.

 ## Output Material

-Our Source Material is passed through a Structure, then generated as Output Material.
+Our source material is passed through a structure, then generated as output material.